 To put it another way, if you’re tracking your customer lifetime spend as one of your key performance indicators, customer success will probably work for you.

-Another aspect which affects whether or not customer success is a good fit is where your business is in its lifecycle.
+Another aspect that affects whether or not customer success is a good fit is where your business is in its lifecycle.
 Generally speaking, companies who are looking to grow and scale rapidly will benefit greatly from the customer success methodology.
 Why?
 Because by focusing on the happiness and satisfaction of your customer, you’ll prevent them from churning and encourage them to spend more with the company.

 In reality, however, the two are actually quite different.
 Here’s why: